-This short vegan pie crust is so good.
+This vegan shortcrust pastry is so good.
 I mean, really good.
 Melt in your mouth, try and lick the pie plate good.
-If you are looking to make the vegan pie of your dreams, here is a good place to start.
+If you are looking to make the vegan pie or tart of your dreams, here is a good place to start.

 Cut my pie in to four pieces.
 I don't think I could eat eight.yogi berra

-I have been finishing up the final testing on my vegan pumpkin pie recipe and I wanted to jump in today to share this short vegan pie crust recipe.
+I have been finishing up the final testing on my vegan pumpkin pie recipe and I wanted to jump in today to share this easy vegan shortcrust pastry recipe.

-Haven’t you ever just felt like whipping up a pie?
+Haven't you ever just felt like whipping up a pie?
 I have.
-Especially after watching “Waitress” for the fifteenth time.
-You need this pie crust because it’s
+Especially after watching "Waitress" for the fifteenth time.
+This vegan shortcrust pastry is perfect for those moments.

 - Easy to make and comes together simply in a food processor

 - Can be made without a food processor

 - Vegan, but still buttery and wonderful without any dairy

 - Perfect to freeze so you can make pie whenever the urge drives you

 - So good, I bake up the excess dough with a little sugar and eat it as is.
 Don't judge.